 We are reminded ever so often not to mix business and personal.
 Well, this holds in terms of expenses too.
 While it may seem easy to just use everything you have at your disposal for your in-home office or handicraft production, it is better if you know exactly what is for what and how much you use it.

 We can name several tips to make this easier:

 - Open a separate bank account or business credit card

 - Buy separate business items

 - Write down how much is an asset used for business and personal reasons

 All of this is needed because anything used directly for business can be interpreted as a business expense and, therefore, can be a deductible business expense.
 If, for example, you use your car to deliver products to customers, but you also use that car to drive around or go to the store, you can calculate how much time the vehicle is in use for business and have a deductible for that fraction of its taxes.

 Keep Track of Your Bookkeeping

-This job used to be reserved for specially educated accountants, but with the rise of small businesses (that are often composed of only one or few people) the job has shifted to the owner.
-And as many of us have no proper education in accounting – apps developed for this can be a real life-saver.
-With proper bookkeeping, you can plan your companies move in advance much more carefully as you have the statistics to guide you in what actions require more or fewer taxes to be paid.
+This job used to be reserved for specially educated accountants, but with the rise of small businesses (that are often composed of only one or few people), the job has shifted to the owner.
+And as many of us have no proper education in accounting – apps developed for this can be a real lifesaver.
+As an owner, make sure you have a tax preparation checklist for your small business to make sure that you choose the right format and include all information.
+With proper bookkeeping, you can plan your company’s move in advance much more carefully as you have the statistics to guide you in what actions require more or fewer taxes to be paid.

 Deduct As Much As Possible